CareSet/ZermeloBladeCard/README.md

         //card_footer is the text inside the footer of the card
 	//card_body is any card-body content that will come after card-title, card-text
 	//card_body_class is any additional css classes to control how the card-body div will act (the card-body div contains the card_title, card_text, and then anything you put into card_body
+	//card_width the width of this card.
+If set will override the value from the cardWidth() function which can be used to set a default for the report...

 	//Card Block Layout Columns
 	//card_layout_block_id this is any identifier you would like to use to label a sequential group of cards... by changing this for a sequential group